 The contributions of women in the musical instrument industry have been largely ignored by historians.
 Only by addressing why women have been omitted from these histories and discussing the realms in which women have worked, will the importance of women and their varied roles in the histories of musical instrument manufacturing be appreciated and acknowledged.
 While the realm of musical instrument manufacturing has traditionally been dominated by men, we know that women worked in family businesses, women replaced men in factory work during WWII and later, and women entered the artisan workforce in the later part of the 20th century.
 Yet many stories remain untold.

 I established Instrumental Women to be a place to share and celebrate the stories of womxn past and present, and to create a globally connected community of women in this workforce.
+My work on this platform, and my historical research, will form the basis for my dissertation on the subject.

 –Jayme Kurland History Ph.D. student & Founder of Instrumental Women